Paul O'Neill (racing driver): Other activities

-O'Neill is currently a motor racing instructor at the Oulton Park circuit in Cheshire.
+O'Neill is a motor racing instructor at the Oulton Park circuit in Cheshire.

 Since 2012, he has been part of the presenting team for the ITV4 television coverage of the BTCC.

 In 2013 he appeared on the British television series Top Gear, driving a Volkswagen Beetle in a taxi race.

 In 2014, he appeared in series 2 of Classic Car Rescue, driving and valuing the restored cars.
 He also competed in one round of the Mazda MX-5 SuperCup at Oulton Park, taking two wins.

 Paul O'Neill is a Patron of The Sporting Memories Foundation and on 10 September 2017 completed the Great North Run to raise funds for the charity.

 O'Neill is also a driver coach for Britcar class champion Tim Docker.
 O'Neill volunteered as a marshal at the seventh round of the Britcar Endurance Championship at Oulton Park.

 O'Neill was the driver of the car for a new world record set by golfer Marcus Armitage for the longest drive into a moving car.

 Paul is the co-founder of 29 Productions - a bespoke multi camera streaming and production company.

+Since 2021 he has appeared on four series of Celebrity Gogglebox along with his sister Melanie C.